kvarak/dnd/docs/_Rules/skills.md

     The treatment and process underlying the transformation of skins and hides into leather, including skinning, tanning, tawing and parchment making.
     <details>
       <summary>Manufacture</summary>
-      You are skilled at the tanning and tawing steps of leatherworking, gaining Expertise on checks to craft leather from animal hides.
+      You are skilled at the tanning and tawing steps of leatherworking, gaining <b>Expertise</b> on checks to craft leather from animal hides.
 This can be used to increase the value of the raw hides before becoming leather.
     </details>
     <details>
       <summary>Parchment Making</summary>
       Parchments can be made from animal hides, in a process that takes at least two week with optimal conditions.
 You can make parchments while traveling.
 This uses your camp activities, as well as some preparation before starting travel each day in order to allow different steps to be done on the road.
-If not traveling, you have Expertise on associated checks.
+If not traveling, you have <b>Expertise</b> on associated checks.
     </details>
     <details>
       <summary>Skinning</summary>
       You are exceptionally good at removing the hide from dead animals and other beasts, getting a 10 % usable material.
 Normally this does not require a check, unless it is a mythical beast, such as a dragon or couatl.
 However this would for instance allow you to recognize which beast a hide came from or to speak to trappers in their own way.
-You have Expertise on checks made with this skill.
+You have <b>Expertise</b> on checks made with this skill.
     </details>
   </details>